-Are you self-conscious and embarrassed about your excessive underarm sweat?
-Do you get frustrated with the stains on your clothes and the amount of antiperspirant you need to frequently apply?
+Have you noticed excessive underarm sweat?
+Do you notice stains on your clothes and the amount of antiperspirant you need to frequently apply?
 Excessive underarm sweating (also called axillary hyperhidrosis) affects millions of people everyday.
 This medical condition can be permanently treated without using chemicals or undergoing surgery.

 What causes excessive sweating?